 Syntax-object constants within a module, such as literal identifiers in a template, retain the inspector of their source module.
 In this way, a macro from a trusted module can be used within an untrusted module, and protected identifiers in the macro expansion still work, even through they ultimately appear in an untrusted module.
-Typically, such identifiers should be armed, so that they cannot be extracted from the macro expansion and abused by untrusted code.
+To prevent abuse of identifiers by extracting them from expanded code, functions like local-expand are protected, and functions like expand return tainted syntax if not given a sufficiently powerful inspector.